ProjectIgnis/Distribution/README.md

 See README in `textures`.

 ### Skins:
-Editable by addings subfolders to **skin**.
+Editable by adding subfolders to **skin**.
 For each folder, provide a unique `skin.xml` file, with the changes you want.
 You can switch skins in the settings (CTRL+O).
 For instructions on the supported fields and what they change, see README in `skin`.

 ### Audio:
 See README in `sound`.